Additional Opportunities Facilitated by Chevalier – Chevalier College

 To join Army Cadets, you must meet the following criteria:

-• The minimum age for Cadet membership is 12, provided the cadet will turn 13 in the calendar year of their enrolment.
-The maximum age for a cadet enrolment is their 17th birthday.
+• The minimum age for Cadet membership is 12 years of age, provided the cadet will turn 13 years of age in the calendar year of their enrolment.
+The maximum age for a cadet enrolment is by their 17th birthday.

 • Be available to attend the majority of the activities conducted by the Army Cadet Unit.